-If your pet is experiencing a problem with their eyes, your Veterinary Surgeon may have recommended referral.
+If your pet is experiencing a problem with their eyes, your Veterinary Surgeon may have recommended referral to a Veterinary Ophthalmologist.

-You have been referred to Veterinary Vision for specialised treatment of your pet’s ocular condition.
+Please be aware that if you have been referred to Veterinary Vision for specialised treatment of your pet’s ocular condition.
 Veterinary Vision is a Veterinary Ophthalmology practice that treats only ophthalmic conditions (i.e. only conditions of or related to eyes).
-You may not register your pet with either Veterinary Vision, nor the host practices out of which we work, for general veterinary services, and you will need to return to your own vets for the treatment of any other unrelated conditions and for routine vaccination and worming etc.
+You may not register your pet with Veterinary Vision for general veterinary services, and you will need to return to your own vets for the treatment of any other unrelated conditions and for routine vaccination and worming etc.